MarcelloMorettoni/electro-lab/readme.md

 # ElectroLab Open

-ElectroLab Open is a modern, browser-based electronics simulator built with HTML5 Canvas, TailwindCSS, and a custom real-time circuit solver.
+ElectroLab Open is a simulator built with HTML5 Canvas, TailwindCSS, and a custom real-time circuit solver.
 The goal is to provide a clean, intuitive interface suitable for learning electronics, prototyping circuits, and experimenting with microcontrollers — all running client-side with no backend.

 ---